An Overview on Recycling Office Paper

 However, if you are able to recycle your shredded paper, there are a few tips you should follow to ensure yours isn’t turned away.

-- Pack it up in a bag or a box so that it doesn’t blow away
+- Pack it up separately in a bag or a box.

 If, however, you discover that you can’t recycle shredded paper, then you can do one or two things to guard against sending it to the landfill:

 - Don’t shred your paper at all if you can avoid it.

 - Use a certified paper shredding/recycling company that will ensure confidentiality.
 Do a search online for something like “confidential residential shredding” or look in our recycling database for a good list of shredding companies.

 - Compost your shredded paper in your backyard compost pile or worm bin – as long as it was printed using soy- or vegetable-based dyes and not convention dyes that can contain heavy metals.